 National support services

-This is for anyone under the age of 35 who are experiencing thoughts of suicide or are concerned for another person’s wellbeing.
+This is for anyone under the age of 35 who is experiencing thoughts of suicide or is concerned for another person’s wellbeing.
 HOPELINEUK advisers will work with you to understand why these thoughts of suicide might be present, to provide you with a safe space to talk through anything that might be happening in your life and offer you guidance on the next steps to keep yourself and others safe.
-Papyrus Hopeline is open 9 am-midnight 365 days a year.
+Papyrus Hopeline is open 9 am – midnight, 365 days a year.

 Call: 0800 068 4141 / Text: 07860039967 / Email: firstname.lastname@example.org

 Whatever you’re going through, a Samaritan will face it with you.
 They are there 24 hours a day, 365 days a year.
 Call: 116 123 or email: email@example.com